Abe clan: Other Abe families

 Though many other major figures throughout history have been called Abe, it is difficult to know which were related to the ancient Abe clan, the Abe clan of Mutsu, the Abe clan of Mikawa, or the Abe clan of Shinano, which were recognized as separate family groups during the Edo period.
 Abe no Nakamaro, a major court noble of the 8th century, for example, was from the town of Abe, near Nara, and derived his family name thus.

 The aristocratic Tsuchimikado family, descended from Abe no Seimei, survived into the Meiji era and were considered the heirs to the main Abe clan line despite having a different name.

 A family by the name of Abe also proved significant during the Edo period, serving successively in the post of Rōjū, or Elders, who advised the Tokugawa shōgun.
 Again, it is difficult to determine whether or not this line was directly related to either of the earlier Abe clans.
-Abe Tadaaki was the first to serve as Rōjū, holding the post from 1633 to 1671.
+Abe Tadaaki was the second to serve as Rōjū, holding the post from 1633 to 1671.
 He was very likely a son or other direct relation to Abe Masatsugu (1569–1647) who served Tokugawa Ieyasu and fought under him at the decisive battle of Sekigahara.
 Other members of the Abe family would succeed Tadaaki to the post for much of the Edo period (1603–1867), ending with Abe Masahiro, who was chief of the Council of Rōjū at the time of the arrival of Commodore Perry.

 It is believed that prime minister Shinzo Abe was a 41st generation descendant of the Heian era samurai Abe no Yoritoki through his son Abe no Munetō.
 This line with ties to the historic Mutsu Province was originally believed to be unrelated to the main Abe clan line, however recent studies suggest the Satō–Kishi–Abe family and the Ōshū line may indeed be distant relations of the main clan line (but were a considered a separate clan during the Edo era).

 The Abe clan of Shinano(jp) however, claim descent from Shiga Yoshisato and are considered unrelated to any of the other Abe clans.